-Maui offers a wide range of activities suitable for almost every kind of taste.
-Enjoy responsibly.
-Stay safe, respect the nature and have fun.
+Maui offers activities that are suitable for every kind of taste.
+Stay safe, enjoy responsibly, respect the nature, bring a lot of sunscreen and have fun.

-Many of Hawaii’s tropical birds are found nowhere else on Earth.
-There are curved-bill honeycreepers, black-winged red birds, and the rare o’o, whose yellow feathers Hawaiians once plucked to make royal capes.
-When you go birding, take along A Field Guide to the Birds of Hawaii and the Tropical Pacific (Princeton University Press, 1987) by H. Douglas Pratt, Phillip L. Bruner, and Delwyn G. Berett.
-Molokai, in particular, is a great place to go birding.
-The lush rainforest of Molokai’s Kamakou Preserve is home to the Molokai thrush and Molokai creeper, which live only on this 30-mile-long island.
+A lot of Hawaii’s tropical birds are not found anywhere else on Earth.
+There are black-winged red birds, curved-bill honeycreepers, and the rare o’o, whose yellow feathers were once plucked to make royal Hawaiian capes.
+It is a great idea to take along A Field Guide to the Birds of Hawaii and the Tropical Pacific (Princeton University Press, 1987) by H. Douglas Pratt, Phillip L. Bruner, and Delwyn G. Berett, when you go birding.
+Molokai is a great place for birding.
+The lush rainforest of the Kamakou Preserve is the only home to the Molokai creeper and Molokai thrush, which live only on this amazing island.

 Almost every type of nautical experience is available in the islands, from old fashioned Polynesian outrigger canoes to America’s Cup racing sloops to submarines.
 No matter which type of vessel you choose, be sure to see the islands of Maui, Molokai, Lanai, and Kahoolawe from offshore if you can afford it.
 It’s easy to combine multiple activities into one cruise: Lots of snorkel boats double as sightseeing cruises and, in winter, whale-watching cruises.
 The main harbors for visitor activities are Lahaina and Maalaea, Maui; Kaunakakai, Molokai; and Manele Bay, Lanai.